U.S. military plane crashes in southern Kyrgyzstan

 "The chassis, the fuselage have all been extinguished and now we are searching for the crew members and the plane's black box," ministry official Bolot Sharshenaliyev said.

 "There are three crew members.
-According to preliminary information it flew from Bishkek and was on its way to Afghanistan, with approximately 70 tonnes of fuel on board."
+According to preliminary information it flew from Bishkek and was on its way to Afghanistan, with approximately 70 metric tons of fuel on board."

 Cellphone video footage obtained by Reuters showed an armed guard around the crash site where burning debris had scorched the ground.